Where to Kayak and Paddle Board in Vero Beach

 Restrooms: This is my least favorite part of this park.
 The bathrooms are a bit of a hike.
 They’re located at the ball field by the main road.
 To be honest I try not to complain, up until recently you had to go to the other side of the bridge to find a public restroom.
 This is a big improvement.

-Great part about this location is it has lots clues to what direction the wind and current is heading.
-As soon as you leave the starting area, the Vero Beach City Marina always has sail boats moored.
+The great part about this location is it has lots of clues to what direction the wind and current is heading.
+As soon as you leave the starting area, the Vero Beach City Marina always has sailboats moored.
 They are excellent for reading wind direction.
-Always go the direction they are pointed.
+Always go in the direction they are pointed.
 That way you’re sure to be heading into the wind first.

 North Wind Route: After exiting the starting area, you have two choices.
 You’ll be circling the spoil island directly to your right (North of the Bridge) by following its shore until you’re back at the bridge again.
-You can go clockwise or counter clock wise.
-Usually make the call based on if there is a east or west inflection to the wind direction.
-Your northern turn around can be fairly exposed with some wind directions.
-I try to have a tail wind with my turn.
+You can go clockwise or counterclockwise.
+Usually make the call based on if there is an east or west inflection to the wind direction.
+Your northern turnaround can be fairly exposed with some wind directions.
+I try to have a tailwind with my turn.
 For example: with a North West wind I might make a clockwise, northeast I’ll take a counterclockwise route.
-Both ways are fantastic and very common to see dolphin throughout the entire area.
+Both ways are fantastic and very common to see dolphins throughout the entire area.
 This route is about 2 miles.

 Now get out there and go for a paddle in Vero Beach!

 Owner: Paddles By The Sea